gfxfundamentals/webgl-fundamentals/README.md

 ### Continuous build

 You can run `npm run watch` after you've built to get continuous building.
-Only the article .md files and files that are normally copied are supported.
+Only the article .md files and files that are normally copied are watched.
+The index files (the top page with the table of contents) is not regenerated nor does changing a template rebuild all the articles.

 #### Build options